 Pictured Rocks National Lakeshore General Management Plan: Part of the purpose of the national lakeshore is to provide opportunities for public benefit in recreation, education, enjoyment, and inspiration (NPS 2004).
 Its significance lies in the spectacular and diverse shoreline of Lake Superior that visitors enjoy.
-The mission of the national lakeshore is to conserve the ecosystem integrity of the national lakeshore is to conserve the ecosystem integrity of the national lakeshore.

-lakeshore, a mosaic of geologic, biologic, scenic, and historic features, offering opportunities for recreation, education, inspiration, and enjoyment forever (NPS 2004).
+The mission of the national lakeshore is to conserve the ecosystem integrity of the national lakeshore, a mosaic of geologic, biologic, scenic, and historic features, offering opportunities for recreation, education, inspiration, and enjoyment forever (NPS 2004).
 The enabling legislation for the national lakeshore identifies preservation, inspiration, education, recreation, and enjoyment as important elements of the visitor experience.

-The study area for analyzing impacts to visitor use and experience consists of the allotted shoreline for the specific alternatives (Sand Point to Miners Beach for alternative 1 and the entire shoreline of the national lakeshore for alternatives 2 and 3).
+The study area for analyzing impacts to visitor use and experience consists of the allotted shoreline for the specific alternatives (Sand Point to Miners Beach for alternatives 1 and 4, and the entire shoreline of the national lakeshore for alternatives 2 and 3).